 December 27, 2015

 Approximately 40% of Americans make New Year’s resolutions (to give you some context, ~30% of Americans watch the Super Bowl).

 The promise of a “new year, new you” is extremely powerful.
 Fancy cleverly leverages this by promoting great clothes and inspirational notebooks.
 If you want to lean on your audience’s desire for a fresh start, let subscribers know how your brand can help them get there.

 How to Optimize Your New Year’s Campaign

 Here are your key takeaways for some New Year’s marketing ideas:

 - Leverage your audience’s desire for a fresh start.

 - Retailers don’t need to run a promotion.
 You can instead focus on a “showcase” of your latest products, most popular items, or a combination of both.

 - Unless your product needs to be ordered in time for New Year’s eve, don’t send New Year emails until your holiday email volume has decreased a bit.
-Almost 50% of people say businesses could improve their email efforts by simply sending less emails.
+Almost 50% of people say businesses could improve their email efforts by simply sending fewer emails.
 That being said, it doesn’t mean you should abruptly stop emailing subscribers and lose the momentum you built during the holidays.